mclacore/tofu-on-azure/state/README.md

 }
 ```

-3. Run `tofu init` then `tofu apply` to configure the backend state
+3. Run `tofu init` then `tofu apply` to configure the backend state.

 4. Confirm the state is being stored by running the following: